 - 1 tsp baking powder

-- Mix all ingredients except bananas for 2 minutes, medium speed
+- Mix all ingredients for cake except bananas for 2 minutes, medium speed

 - Add bananas and blend well

 - Bake in 2 or 3 greased & floured round cake pans, following baking recommendations on box

 - I think about 25 minutes or until toothpick comes out clean.
 Cool on racks

 - Whip whipping cream with powdered sugar and vanilla until a medium stiff peak forms.

 - Make pudding according to package directions and cool.